Iceland Volcano Eruption on Reykjanes peninsula

-A volcano eruption in Iceland’s southwest part began on March 19th, 2021, for the first time in approximately 8 centuries.
+Litli Hrutur follows eruptions two separate eruption.
+The first at Fagradalsfjall began on March 19th, 2021, which erupted for the first time in approximately 8 centuries.
 It brought the land of fire and ice back to the center stage for explorers and adventurers.
-We are talking about the Fagradalsfjall volcano eruption of course.
-It lasted for about half a year, followed by a calm period of roughly 10 months.
+The eruption continued for around 6 months.

 According to ongoing research, Reykjanes ridge will stay active for many years, and more eruptions can begin at any time.
 There is however no way to tell when exactly.
 Meanwhile, the new eruption sites provide an extraordinary opportunity to see the newly formed land.

-The two craters are very close to each other and the new lava flows from both eruptions are connected.
+The three eruption sites are very close to each other and the new lava flows from both eruptions are connected.
 The area is just under one hour’s drive from Reykjavik and is relatively easy to access.

 Fagradalsfjall volcano is located south of the Reykjanes Peninsula, only 15 km (9.32 miles) from the world’s famous Blue Lagoon geothermal spa.
 When the eruption started, it was referred to as “Geldingadalir eruption” as the valley is to the very south of Fagradalsfjall.